Showing 1 - 1 OF 1

-Offers teen lounge, library, foosball, bumper pool, stereo system, Super Nintendo, card tables and computers.
+The MST program offers teen lounge, library, foosball, bumper pool, stereo system, Super Nintendo, card tables and computers.
 The Teen Center is governed by an elected teen council and plans various activities, trips and volunteering projects.

 Teens may get their learner's permit at age 15 1/2.
 Both a written and behind the wheel test must be passed before a license can be obtained.
-Use the State Department of Motor Vehicles link in the Motor Vehicles topic to find the location of the DMV center nearest your home in order to get information on Maryland driving laws and how to obtain your permit.
+Use the State Department of Motor Vehicles link in the Motor Vehicles topic to find the location of the DMV center nearest your home in order to get information on Maryland driving laws and how to obtain your permit

 It's the mall!
 Most area teens tend to hang out at the mall for shopping, the food court, or the arcade.
 Go-kart tracks and multiplex theaters are popular.
 In some areas, swimming pools are hot spots.
 Teen dances, Go-Go's, midnight bowling and skateboarding are hot...